APNewsBreak: New Mexico GOP set to endorse Trump

 Pearce said he knew of nobody in state GOP circles who wasn’t supporting the president.
 Pearce also noted he didn’t know if any of Trump’s Republican challengers, like former U.S. Rep. Joe Walsh or former Massachusetts Gov. Bill Weld, would even get on the state primary ballot.

-State Democratic Chair Marg Elliston took Pearce’s remarks as an attempt to stop a GOP presidential primary.
+New Mexico Democratic Chair Marg Elliston took Pearce’s remarks as an attempt to influence a GOP presidential primary.
 “Once again, the New Mexico GOP is marching in lockstep with their national party instead of doing what’s best for New Mexican voters,” Elliston said.

 State Republicans would join a growing group of state GOP parties rallying around Trump.
 The Nebraska GOP announced in August the party had unanimously endorsed Trump for re-election.